-UTA's RN to BSN Program
+University of Texas at Arlington's RN to BSN Program

 The TVCC Health Science Center in Kaufman is a distance education site for the University of Texas at Arlington School of Nursing's RN to BSN program.
 Students can complete 60-61 credit hours of general education courses at TVCC for the BSN program.